-Master's student of the Department of Theory and Methods of Preschool Education Samarkand State University
+Master's student of the Department of Theory and Methods of Preschool Education Samarkand State University named after Sharaf Rashidov Uzbek-Finnish Pedagogical Institute, Samarkand, Uzbekistan

-Article history: Abstract: Received: July 20 th 2021 Accepted: August 20 th 2021 Published: September 27 th 2021 This article examines some of the issues of the methodology for the formation of the sizes and sizes of objects in preschoolers.
-Emphasizing that the sizes of objects children learn mainly by sensory methods in the process of examination, comparison and comparison, grouping, and values - by measuring objects and using numbers for the purpose of quantitative assessment, the sequence of mastering values in preschool age is given, ways of mastering by children of preschool age measurement of quantities, as well as methodological requirements for teaching children of five years of measuring activity.
+Article history: Abstract: Received: 8 th February 2022 This article discusses some issues of the methodology for the formation of Accepted: 6 th March 2022 sizes and sizes of objects in preschoolers.
+Emphasizing that children learn the Published: 20 th April 2022 sizes of objects mainly in sensory ways in the process of examination, comparison and comparison, grouping, and the sizes - by measuring objects and using numbers for the purpose of quantitative assessment, the sequence of mastering the values at preschool age, ways of mastering preschool children measurement of quantities, as well as methodological requirements for teaching children five years of measurement activity.

-Keywords: Size, value, measurement, development, preschool age, cognition, measuring activity, measuring instruments.
+Keywords: Size, measurement, development, preschool age, cognition, measuring activity, measuring instruments.